 Pancreas transplantation may be beneficial for people who are taking insulin but still have high blood sugar levels and whose blood sugar levels become dangerously low after taking insulin.

-About 90% of people survive at least 1 year after transplantation.
+More than 95% of people survive at least 1 year after transplantation.

 Donors are usually people who have all of the following characteristics: